cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 the exponent and trailing zero bits to the payload to build the next longer form until the desired size for the NaN has been reached.

-## Additional CDE Constraint from Basic Serialization
+## The `definite-length-only` Encoding Constraint

-In addition to the encoding constraints from Preferred Serialization, CDE adds the constraint of not using indefinite length encoding from Basic Serialization.
+The `definite-length-only` encoding constraint means that indefinite length encoding MUST NOT be used.
 In many encoders, the use of indefinite length encoding is controlled by its configuration and can simply be switched off.

-Some encoders turn to indefinite length encoding for arrays and maps with 256 or more elements/entries, to use the slightly smaller serialization size indefinite length encoding offers for these cases.
-Since leaving out support for indefinite length encoding is a common form of partial implementation, this may reduce interoperability.
-(Indefinite length encoding may also be used conditionally to avoid having to compute the total size ahead of time if the platform uses some form of chunking.)
-As CDE uses definite length encoding exclusively, such behavior needs to be turned off for CDE.
+{:aside}
+>
+Indefinite length strings require non-trivial implementation effort when a with zero allocation/zero copy approach is in use.
+Therefore, there can be a strong argument to not include them in a partial implementation.
+Application protocols may cater to this argument by specifying the encoding constraint `definite-length-only`.

-## Additional CDE Constraint from CDE Itself
+## The `lexicographic-map-sorting` Encoding Constraint

-In line with {{Section 4.2.1 of RFC8949@-cbor}}, CDE adds the constraint of map ordering to those from Basic Serialization.
+In line with {{Section 4.2.1 of RFC8949@-cbor}}, the third constituent of CDE is the constraint to sort map entries bytewise lexicographically by their map keys.

+{:aside}
+>
-In some implementations, where platform representations of maps preserve ordering, this can be achieved using a generic CBOR encoder by pre-ordering all maps to be encoded, as long as that generic encoder also preserves the ordering in maps.
+In some implementations, where platform representations of maps preserve ordering, `lexicographic-map-sorting` can be achieved using a generic CBOR encoder by pre-ordering all maps to be encoded, as long as that generic encoder also preserves the ordering in maps.
 In implementations without these properties, a specialized CBOR encoder may need to be employed.

-Map ordering is a deterministic encoding constraint specific to maps, major type 5, that goes beyond maps' constraints for preferred serialization.
-In the definition of a tag being employed, there may also be some deterministic encoding constraints that are not covered by the tag's constraints for Preferred Serialization (see {{psconstr}}).
+Specifically, for `lexicographic-map-sorting` the (CDE-encoded) map key of a map entry MUST be lexicographically strictly greater than that of the map entry immediately preceding it in the encoding of the map, if any.
+(Note that this constraint is trivially satisfied by data items that do not contain maps or only contain maps that have zero or one map entry.)
+The bytewise lexicographic comparison steps in parallel through the bytes of the two encoded map keys, comparing the (unsigned integer values of the) bytes.
+If the bytes differ, the difference determines the outcome of the comparison.
+If the bytes are the same, the next pair of bytes are examined.
+If there is no such next pair, the comparison and thus CDE serialization fails entirely (the map keys of the two map entries are the same, which is not valid in a CBOR map, or one is an extension of the other, which is not possible in the self-delimiting CBOR encoding).
+See the last bullet of {{Section 4.2.1 of RFC8949@-cbor}} for examples and additional explanation.

+{:aside}
+>
+RFC 8949 has a validity requirement that maps cannot contain multiple entries with the same key (“no duplicate keys”, {{Sections 5.3.1 and 5.6 of RFC8949@-cbor}}).
+This is only a validity requirement as enforcing this requires the encoder to be aware of all map keys at the same time, which may be particularly difficult to implement for streaming encoders.
+The `lexicographic-map-sorting` encoding constraint does require such awareness already as a prerequisite to sorting the entries by map key;
+the check therefore becomes trivial, as multiple entries with the same map key would be consecutive.
+Given this opportunity, the encoding constraint therefore is deliberately phrased to require consecutive entries to have strictly increasing map keys; this prevents encoding multiple entries that have the same key.

 # CDDL support

 CDDL defines the structure of CBOR data items at the data model level;
 it enables being specific about the data items allowed in a particular place.
-It does not specify encoding, but CBOR protocols can specify the use of CDE (or simply Basic Serialization).
+It does not specify encoding; CBOR protocols can specify the use of CDE (or simply `definite-length-only` encoding) independent of the CDDL data model.

+CDDL operates by restricting the set of data-model level data items.
-For instance, it allows the specification of a floating point data item as "float16"; this means the application data model only foresees data that can be encoded as {{IEEE754}} binary16.
+E.g., CDDL allows the specification of a floating point data item as "float16"; this means the application data model only foresees data that can be encoded as {{IEEE754}} binary16.
-Note that specifying "float32" for a floating point data item enables all floating point values that can be represented as binary32; this includes values that can also be represented as binary16 and that will be so represented in Basic Serialization.
+Note that specifying "float32" for a floating point data item enables all floating point values that can be represented as binary32; this includes values that can also be represented as binary16 and that will be so represented in Preferred Serialization.

 {{-cddl}} defines control operators to indicate that the contents of a byte string carries a CBOR-encoded data item (`.cbor`) or a sequence of